awsdocs/amazon-glacier-developer-guide/doc_source/api-PurchaseProvisionedCapacity.md

 ### Example Response<a name="api-PurchaseProvisionedCapacity-example-response"></a>

-If the request was successful, Amazon S3 Glacier \(Glacier\) returns an `HTTP 201 Created` response, as shown in the following example\.
+If the request was successful, Amazon S3 Glacier \(S3 Glacier\) returns an `HTTP 201 Created` response, as shown in the following example\.

 ```
 1. HTTP/1.1 201 Created